PaddlePaddle/docs/docs/tutorial/nlp_case/n_gram_model/n_gram_model.md

     The loss value printed in the log is the current step, and the metric is the average value of previous steps.
     Epoch 1/2

-    /opt/conda/envs/python35-paddle120-env/lib/python3.7/site-packages/paddle/fluid/layers/utils.py:77: DeprecationWarning: Using or importing the ABCs from 'collections' instead of from 'collections.abc' is deprecated, and in 3.8 it will stop working return (isinstance(seq, collections.Sequence) and

     step 3519/3519 [==============================] - loss: 5.0316 - 79ms/step
     Epoch 2/2
     step 3519/3519 [==============================] - loss: 5.1612 - 79ms/step